Mesothelioma

 A mesothelioma prognosis, which is the expected progression of the cancer, gives patients a general idea of what to expect after diagnosis and treatment.

-Since mesothelioma is often diagnosed after the cancer has spread, the majority of patients have a poor prognosis, which takes into account both the:
+Since mesothelioma is often diagnosed after the cancer has spread, the majority of patients have a poor prognosis.

 Factors that can affect a mesothelioma prognosis include the: